Are you starting to notice some droopy shoulders around the office? It sounds like it's time to plan a team outing.

 What makes them a mystery dinner?
 The only thing participants should know about the dinner ahead of time is the date and time.
-Then, on the afternoon the dinner is supposed to take place, send each group an email with the name of the restaurant they're going to and who they'll be going with, so they can arrange transportation together.
+Send each group an email with the name of the restaurant they're going to and who they'll be going with, so they can arrange transportation together.

 If you're looking for a slightly more relaxing activity, take a group painting class.
 Paint Nite hosts painting classes by local artists at various bars throughout major cities for painting on canvases, wine glasses (like in the picture below), and so on.
 It's a great way to let your team members unwind, catch up over some drinks, and express their creativity.

-For bigger events -- maybe on a quarterly basis, when you have more budget to use for outings -- charter a bus and take your team to a new place.
+For bigger events — maybe every quarter, when you have more budget to use for outings — charter a bus and take your team to a new place.
 You can all take a historical tour of the new place, grab lunch at a restaurant serving the town's finest, or take in a local attraction together.

 Round up the team and head out to a sports game.
 What a fantastic way to rev up team spirit while combining both competition and camaraderie.

 38. Go Camping